Identifying causal effects with subjective ordinal outcomes: What would be identified with a smooth reporting function

-where $\theta$ is some number between $1$ and $2$.
+where $\theta$ is some number between $1$ and $2$, and $\tilde{\beta}_1(x,x',w)$ is a convex combination of $\partial_{x_1}h(X_i,U_i)$.
 This bound requires no assumptions on how variable the happiness scale lengths $\mu(V_i)-\ell(V_i)$ can be across individuals with different $V_i$.
-By contrast, the second set of bounds requires us to place an upper bound on $Var\left[\left.\frac{1}{\mu(V_i)-\ell(V_i)} \right|X_i=x\right]$.
-While its upper bound is a universal one, the upper bound can be estimated from the data by a nonparametric regression of observed bunching at the endpoints of the scale ($0$ and $\bar{R}$) on $X_i$.
+By contrast, the second set of bounds requires us to assume that the coefficient of variation of $\frac{1}{\mu(V_i)-\ell(V_i)}$ is no greater than the standard deviation of $\mathcal{B}_i$, conditional on $X_i$ and $W_i$.
+Assuming homogeneity of reporting functions makes the coefficient of variation zero, trivially satisfying the assumption.
+More generally, the stringency of the assumption can be evaluated from the data by a nonparametric regression of observed bunching at the endpoints of the scale ($0$ and $\bar{R}$) on $X_i$ and $W_i$.

-Proposition \ref{propheterolinear} does not appear to generalize easily away from the heterogeneous linear reporting benchmark, which is particularly tractable.
-However, we can obtain a result that holds more generally (but is less informative), by observing that we may understand Equation (\ref{eqdiscreteintermediate}) in terms of a \textit{convolution} between the happiness random variable $H_i$ and a fictional second random variable $T_i$ that represents the thresholds of a given response function.
-Let $T_i$ take values $\tau_v(r)$ for $r=0 \dots \bar{R}-1$, with equal probability $p(r) = P(T_i = \tau_v(r)) = 1/\bar{R}$ for each, and let $T_i$ be independent of all other random variables.
-The conditional CDF of $T_i - H_i$ would be:\footnote{If instead of $\mathcal{R}$ being represented by integers $0 \dots \bar{R}$, a value $r_j$ is associated with each element in $\mathcal{R}$ as in the discussion following Eq. (\ref{eq:expflow}), then we replace $p(r)$ with $p(j)= (r_{j+1}-r_j)$, which must be kept inside the sum.}